 1796 – 1 Gunshot Wound + 4 Sabre Wounds

 Oudinot was thoroughly mauled in an action during the Rhine Campaign.
 His division was holding ground against the Austrians and his divisional commander was killed in the fighting, so Oudinet once again took control.
 His division held off the enemy long enough for other French units to avoid being cut off.
 Oudinot’s tenacity was rewarded with a gunshot to his right thigh.
 His left arm was also lacerated three times plus a sabre blow was delivered to his neck.
-Oudinot survived again, though he was almost as familiar with the infirmary than his infantry.
+Oudinot survived again, though he was almost as familiar with the infirmary as he was with his infantry.

 1799 – Gunshot Wound